Compile Your Contacts

 - Start By Being Personal: Don't immediately jump into asking them if they will speak about you.
 If, at one point, you had a relationship with your contact, begin your letter by asking how they have been.
 Asking about their well being will be your first paragraph.

 - Don't Just Ask: Your next paragraph is going to consist of why you are contacting them (a reference letter.)
 However, don't just ask, "Can you be a reference for me?"
 Explain what it is you are doing and why it is essential that you have a recommendation from them.
 If you open up about your circumstances, as well as your career prospects, people will be more inclined to help you.

 - Be Grateful: After you explain why you would love for them to be your reference, end your final paragraph by thanking them for their time.
 Although they could be incredibly busy, they may still be willing to take time out of their schedule to speak about you.

 After you have sent your letter to your reference, please take the opportunity to send them a thank you letter after they have spoken for you.
 Appreciation in the professional community never goes unnoticed, and you can maintain your professional image by consistently being polite.

-Now that you know how to ask for a recommendation, you are on track to successfully complete the job application and interview process.
+Now that you know how to ask for a recommendation, you are on track to complete the job application and interview process successfully.
 If you have any other questions about these procedures, check out our job application tips and job interview help pages.
 After you get your recommendation, you can add this contact to your page using our Free Reference Page Creator.